Hive-Academy/Anubis-MCP/docs/files/social-media-posts.md

 **LinkedIn Post:**

 ```
-From Chaos to Divine Order: How Anubis Transformed Our AI Development Workflow
+From Chaos to Intelligent Order: How Anubis Transformed Our AI Development Workflow

 Picture this: You ask your AI agent to build a user authentication system.